- Rank:

 But “there was still the profound, boyish seriousness that lurked behind a slow smile and the twinkle of blue eyes.
 He was less gangling.
 He walked with the dignity that his height deserved.
 The outrageously tousled hair had been cropped.”

-Mr. Bonebrake was born on Oct.
-8, 1922 in Concordia, a town of about 6,000, to Charles Bonebrake, a truck driver who served in the Army in France in World War I, and Mabel Driscoll Bonebrake, then a homemaker.
+Mr. Bonebrake was born in Concordia, a town of about 6,000, to Charles Bonebrake, a truck driver who served in the Army in France in World War I, and Mabel Driscoll Bonebrake, then a homemaker.

 As for most Americans during the Great Depression, times were difficult for the family.
-By 1940, the Census said his mother was head of the household, which included four sons and two lodgers.
+The 1940 Census said his mother was head of the household, which included four sons and two lodgers.
 She worked for the National Youth Administration, a federal jobs and training program.
 Buford had his paper route and an older brother, Otis, worked in construction.
-Their combined 1939 income was $1,003 — equal to $18,381 in 2019 dollars.
+Their combined 1939 income was $1,003.

 In his last letter home Mr. Bonebrake told his mother that he planned to go to Honolulu the next day — Thanksgiving — to watch a football game and then perhaps attend a dance.
 He mentioned sending money home and advised that if she didn’t have to spend it, she should buy a wedding present for Otis.